CSCI1090-F24/ps3/README.md

 2. A function called `max_while(a, b, c)` that calculates the value of $x$ that maximizes the quadratic function and then reports that maximum value and $x$ displaying the first two decimal places **using a while loop**.

-3. **REQUIRED FOR CS MAJORS, BONUS FOR EVERYONE ELSE:** A function called `max_for(a, b,c)` that that calculates the value of $x$ that maximizes the quadratic function and then reports that maximum value and $x$ displaying the first two decimal places **using a for loop**.
+3. A function called `max_for(a, b,c)` that that calculates the value of $x$ that maximizes the quadratic function and then reports that maximum value and $x$ displaying the first two decimal places **using a for loop**.
 Remember that `range()` takes only integer arguments, so you will have to think creatively!

 Your input and output messages must conform to the following sample runs.
-Keep in mind that if you implement step 3, the final line will be repeated by the `max_for()` function.
+Keep in mind that after you implement step 3, the final line will be repeated by the `max_for()` function.

 ```
 Enter a: -1